-3.2 Application Content
+3.1 Application Content

 DOEE intends to fund a project that will benefit the environment, and, in particular, the environment of the District.
-The application should use the following format and explain, in increasing levels of detail, how the Applicant will accomplish this.
+The application should, in increasing levels of detail, explain how the Applicant will accomplish this.

-(Note: Before drafting the application, please read the project description very carefully to see if there are restrictions for the DOEE grant.
-For instance, certain activities might be required to take place in the District or the scoring might give extra points to labor sourced in the District.)
+(Note: Before drafting the application, please read the project description carefully to see if there are restrictions for the DOEE grant.
+For instance, certain activities might be required to take place in a specific location in the District or the scoring might give extra points to labor sourced in the District.)

-(a) Cover Sheet
+(a) Project Summary